-This section includes a number of frequently asked questions about enablement (as a model of care), and about our Enablement Programme and what it means for service users and staff.
+This section includes a number of frequently asked questions about Enablement and about our Enablement Partnership.

 What is Enablement?

 Enablement is a strengths-based model of care, built around the principles of person-centred, recovery-based practice and recovery focused approach.
 Our approach is based on the following 4 principles:

 - Always aiming to do with people rather than to or for people,

 - Focusing on what people can do rather than what they cannot do,

 - Supporting people to develop skills to help themselves stay well, and

 - Working with the whole person and not just their diagnosis.

 Why is the Trust doing this?